Passenger rail service complaints

 For details on how these statistics are compiled, please see our Passenger rail service complaints and delay compensation claims quality and methodology report and for information on any revisions, please see our Revisions Log.

 Data and reports that include previous statistical releases on Passenger rail service complaints can be found on the National Archives.

 If you have any questions or feedback on these statistics, please contact firstname.lastname@example.org

 We have produced a factsheet on passenger satisfaction with train operators’ complaints handling processes.

 Latest statistical release

-- During 2020-21 Q1, passenger rail service complaints have been affected by the coronavirus (COVID-19) pandemic.
-There was a substantial reduction in train services and passengers on the network which led to improvements in punctuality and reliability and subsequently a reduction in the volume of complaints closed.
+- During 2020-21 Quarter 2, passenger rail service complaints have continued to be affected by the coronavirus (COVID-19) pandemic.
+The volume of train services and passengers on the network has remained low, resulting in continued high levels of punctuality and reliability and subsequently a continued low volume of complaints.

-- Nationally there were 40,659 complaints closed in 2020-21 Q1, this represents a decrease of 63.0% compared to 2019-20 Q1.
-Ticketing and refunds policy was the most complained about category, accounting for 24% of all complaints closed.
+- Nationally there were 41,183 complaints closed in 2020-21 Quarter 2, this represents a decrease of 69.3% compared to 2019-20 Quarter 2.
+Ticketing and refunds policy was the most complained about category, accounting for 13.6% of all complaints closed.

-- Nationally, 84.6% of complaints were closed within 20 working days in 2020-21 Q1.
-A total of 18 out of the 23 train operators met the industry requirement to close 95% or more of their complaints within 20 working days.
+- Nationally, 97.3% of complaints were closed within 20 working days in 2020-21 Quarter 2.
+A total of 22 out of the 23 train operators met the industry requirement to close 95% or more of their complaints within 20 working days.

 Previous statistical releases